naver/egjs-view360/README.md

 - [API documentation](https://naver.github.io/egjs-view360/release/latest/doc/)
 - [Wiki Guide](https://github.com/naver/egjs-view360/wiki)

-## `NEW` v3.2 Released
+## `NEW` v3.3 Released

-  1. Smartphone panorama pictures
-  2. Stereoscopic Equirectangular
-  3. `isSupported()` method added
-  4. Decrease file size.
-(30% ~ 43% improvements)
+- VR support for all projection types
+- See [our guide](https://github.com/naver/egjs-view360/wiki/Checklist-for-the-Sensor-and-VR) to add VR in your viewer.

-For more information, visit [3.2 Change Notes](https://github.com/naver/egjs-view360/releases/tag/3.2.0)
+For more information, visit [Change Notes](https://github.com/naver/egjs-view360/releases)

 ## What view360 can do?